flyteorg/flytectl/README.md

 <html>
     <h2 id="contribution-guide">
-        📖 How to Contribute to FlyteCTL
+        📖 How to Contribute to Flytectl
     </h2>
 </html>